metabarcoding/obitools4-doc/content/docs/commands/basics/obicount/_index.md

 ## Examples

-By default the {{< obi obicount >}} command will output the number of variants, reads and symbols in the sequence file.
+By default, the {{< obi obicount >}} command will output the number of variants, reads and symbols in the sequence file.

 ```bash
 obicount my_sequence_file.fasta